digital-asset/daml/docs/source/daml/intro/3_Data.rst

 - ``RelTime``
   Stores a difference in time.

-The below script instantiates each one of these types, manipulates it where appropriate, and tests the result.
+The below script instantiates each one of these types, manipulates it where appropriate, and tests the result:

 .. literalinclude:: daml/daml-intro-3/daml/Native.daml
   :language: daml